Diamond Dallas Page: World Television Champion and feud with Randy Savage (1993–1997)

 Page had returned with his wife Kimberly as the Diamond Doll, and an on-screen bodyguard, Max Muscle.
 He held open arm wrestling challenges to win Kimberly, but Max always helped him win or arm wrestled for him.
 He was also involved in an angle where he was said to have amassed $13 million through victories in arm wrestling competitions, then lost it.
-He also had a long feud with Dave Sullivan because Sullivan gave Kimberly gifts (and largely because Page was defeated by Sullivan in one of the arm wrestling contests, which earned him a date with Kimberly).
+In summer 1995, he feuded with Dave Sullivan because Sullivan gave Kimberly gifts (and largely because Page was defeated by Sullivan in one of the arm wrestling contests, which earned him a date with Kimberly).
 At Fall Brawl, Page won his first championship when he defeated Renegade for the WCW World Television Championship.
-In the build-up to his first title defence at Halloween Havoc, there was growing dissension between Page and Kimberly.
+In the build-up to his first title defense at Halloween Havoc, there was growing dissension between Page and Kimberly.
 Johnny B. Badd defeated Page for the TV title and again at World War 3 on November 26, winning Kimberly's freedom from DDP.
 At Uncensored on March 24, 1996 The Booty Man with Kimberly as The Booty Babe defeated Diamond Dallas Page in a Loser Leaves Town match.